xupea/resume/README.md

 For now, I have been working on front end development for 14 years and led teams for 4 years, I still enjoy it.

+and what i learned most is

 dealing with problems with different ways

 thinking problem with multiple hats

-Currently I'm working on the translation of a framework called testing-libraray in github, which is DE facto standard library for component testing.
+currently I'm working on the translation of a framework called testing-libraray in github, which is DE facto standard library for component testing.

 I love knowlege sharing, so recently i start writing blogs in juejin.